Aristaeus (giant): Mythology

-The Aristaeus of was one of the Giants, thus presumably a child of Gaia, the race that attacked the gods during the war that came to be known as the Gigantomachy.
+This Aristaeus was one of the Giants, thus presumably a child of Gaia, the race that attacked the gods during the war that came to be known as the Gigantomachy.
+He is said to have been the sole Giant who survived the Gigantomachy and its aftermath, as the fire of heaven did not reach him, nor did Aetna harm him as he fled back to Sicily.
+There Aristaeus was transformed into the Etnaean dung beetle, a large bug called 'Etnaean' due to its large size.
+The ancient Greeks used a "beetle of Aetna" either as a comic exaggeration ("as huge as Aetna") or as referring to the actual size of the beetles on the mountain; Mount Etna was widely believed to be the home of a race of giant beetles.

+Iconography

 He is probably named on an Attic black-figure dinos by Lydos (Akropolis 607) dating from the second quarter of the sixth century BC, where he is depicted fighting his opponent Hephaestus, the god of the forge.
-He is said to have been the sole Giant who survived the Gigantomachy and its aftermath, as the fire of heaven did not reach him, nor did Aetna harm him as he fled back to Sicily.
-He was transformed into the Etnaean dung beetle, a large bug called 'Etnaean' due to its large size.
-The ancient Greeks used a “beetle of Aetna” either as a comic exaggeration (“as huge as Aetna”) or as referring to the actual size of the beetles on the mountain; Mount Etna was widely believed to be the home of a race of giant beetles.